-A Landscape Buffer shall be provided in the location shown in Figure 2.1.
+A Landscaped Buffer of at least 300 square feet shall be provided within the "Landscape Buffer Zone" shown in Figure 2.

 Curb cuts are permitted within the "Loading Curb Cut" and "Drive Lane Curb Cut" zones shown in Figure 2.
-The maximum width for each Drive Lane Curb Cut is 12 feet.
+The maximum width for each Drive Lane Curb Cut is 12 feet per curb cut.
 The maximum width for each Loading Curb Cut is 30 feet per curb cut.